Chipotle Mexican Grill (NYSE:CMG) Downgraded by TheStreet

-TheStreet downgraded shares of Chipotle Mexican Grill (NYSE:CMG – Get Rating) from a b rating to a c+ rating in a report released on Tuesday, TheStreetRatingsTable reports.
+TheStreet downgraded shares of Chipotle Mexican Grill (NYSE:CMG – Get Rating) from a b rating to a c+ rating in a research note published on Tuesday morning, TheStreetRatingsTable reports.

-A number of other equities analysts have also recently issued reports on CMG.
-JPMorgan Chase & Co. increased their price target on Chipotle Mexican Grill from $1,710.00 to $1,750.00 and gave the stock a neutral rating in a report on Friday, December 17th.
-Gordon Haskett upgraded Chipotle Mexican Grill from a hold rating to a buy rating and cut their price target for the stock from $1,800.00 to $1,750.00 in a report on Wednesday, January 26th.
-Royal Bank of Canada cut their price target on Chipotle Mexican Grill from $2,100.00 to $2,000.00 and set an outperform rating on the stock in a report on Friday, February 4th.
-Morgan Stanley cut their target price on Chipotle Mexican Grill from $1,920.00 to $1,903.00 and set an overweight rating on the stock in a report on Wednesday, February 9th.
-Finally, KeyCorp cut their target price on Chipotle Mexican Grill from $2,100.00 to $1,850.00 and set an overweight rating on the stock in a report on Friday, January 21st.
-Six research analysts have rated the stock with a hold rating, twenty-two have assigned a buy rating and one has given a strong buy rating to the company.
-According to MarketBeat, Chipotle Mexican Grill has an average rating of Buy and an average price target of $1,969.19.
+CMG has been the topic of a number of other reports.
+Oppenheimer upgraded Chipotle Mexican Grill from a market perform rating to an outperform rating and set a $1,925.00 target price on the stock in a research note on Friday, January 7th.
+JPMorgan Chase & Co. boosted their price objective on Chipotle Mexican Grill from $1,710.00 to $1,750.00 and gave the company a neutral rating in a research note on Friday, December 17th.
+Cowen lowered their price objective on Chipotle Mexican Grill from $2,250.00 to $1,950.00 and set an outperform rating on the stock in a research note on Wednesday, February 9th.
+Raymond James lowered their price objective on Chipotle Mexican Grill from $2,025.00 to $1,850.00 and set an outperform rating on the stock in a research note on Wednesday, January 26th.
+Finally, Morgan Stanley lowered their price objective on Chipotle Mexican Grill from $1,920.00 to $1,903.00 and set an overweight rating on the stock in a research note on Wednesday, February 9th.
+Six analysts have rated the stock with a hold rating, twenty-two have issued a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat.com, the company currently has an average rating of Buy and an average target price of $1,969.19.

 Chipotle Mexican Grill Company Profile (Get Rating)